BG Verkehr / Dienststelle Schiffssicherheit

 • 72 hours within each 7 day period.

 The regulations regarding the hours of work and hours of rest on board of merchant ships under German flag can be found in sections 42 to 55 of the German maritime labour act (preliminary English version of the "Seearbeitsgesetz").
+On ships on which offshore work is done in the German coastal sea or in the German Exclusive Economic Area (EEA), the daily regular work time may be extended in accordance with the German Offshore Working Time Ordinance.

 bild arbeits- und ruhezeiten